C-Kegg/cp17-example-scripts/README.md

 Feel free to explore and use the scripts provided in this repository.
 Contributions and improvements are welcome.

+## Testing
+This project uses `bats` for testing.
+On Linux, `bats` can be installed by running `sudo apt install bats`.
+Use Homebrew to install on macOS.
+After installing, navigate to the root directory for this project (typically _cp-17-example-scripts_) and run the `test_run` file to test the script.
+Make sure to run it from `cp-17-example-scripts`.
+I'd recommend testing on a virtual machine to prevent damages to your personal device.

 ## Contact

 For any questions or further information, please contact the CyberPatriot team 17-3039 captain at cadenkegg@icloud.com.